Aetherinox/obi-sync-docs/README.md

 <br /><br />

 ### Can't Find `.obsidian` Folder or `.Env` File
-The `.obsidian` plugin folder may be hidden.
+The `.obsidian` plugin folder and docker `.env` file may be hidden.
 You can configure your operating system's File Explorer show hidden files or use a terminal.
-For IOS, you might need to plug it into a computer, go to `Documents on iPhone`, then go to `Obsidian/<your vault name>/.obsidian`.

-If you are using Linux and cannot locate the `.obsidian` folder or `.env` docker file, Linux by default hides all folders and files that start with a period.
+`Linux`: By default, this OS hides all folders and files that start with a period.
 To view these files in your File Explorer, press the key combination `CTRL + H`.
 You may be asked for your account or sudo password.

+`iOS`: You may need to plug the device into a computer, then to access your `.obsidian` folder, go to `Documents on iPhone`, then go to `Obsidian/<your vault name>/.obsidian`.

 <br /><br />